forge-ext/forge/README.md

 | Toggle tabbed layout | `<Shift> + <Super> + t` |
 | Activate tile drag-drop | `Start dragging - Mod key configuration in prefs` |

-For any conflicts, the user has to manually configure those for now from the `GNOME Control Center > Keyboard > Customize Shortcuts`. https://github.com/jmmaranan/forge/issues/37
+For any shortcut conflicts, the user has to manually configure those for now from the `GNOME Control Center > Keyboard > Customize Shortcuts`. https://github.com/jmmaranan/forge/issues/37

 ## GNOME Defaults